 The international business major in the Black School of Business has been named the best program of its type by study.com.
 The major is only available in the Penn State system through Penn State Behrend.

 World Campus Finance Team Wins Regional Competition

 A three-member team of students from our World Campus finance program with faculty mentor Dr. Brian Boscaljon won the regional CFA Society Pittsburgh Research Challenge competition advancing to the Americas Regional competition in New York City.
 The World Campus team outperformed teams from Pitt, Penn State University Park, and Washington & Jefferson to advance.
 Behrend has now won the regional competition three out of the last four years.

 Professional Development Program Expands

 Members of the professional development committee of our Business Advisory Board have been partnering with our professional development program to revise our first-year seminar and more broadly expand our professional development activities.
 Our two existing mentoring programs will be expanded this fall and we will introduce a cross-cultural mentoring experience as well.
 Students are recognized annually for exemplary performance.
-Find out more about how the program is engaging students.

 Professional Mentoring Program at the Black School of Business

 The Black School of Business Professional Mentoring Program is designed to bring together professional alumni and Penn State Behrend seniors and juniors who share professional interests.
 The relationships created through the program will enable professionals to share their knowledge and life experiences with their mentees and provide students with the support to explore career opportunities.
 Participants in the program are encouraged to meet seven times between October and May to participate in suggested activities aimed at helping graduating students develop their resumes, LinkedIn profiles, interviewing skills, and networking strategies.
 Professionals interested in becoming mentors can submit online applications.